-There are 6 levels of deduction.
+There are six levels of deduction.
 In some cases we do not make any deduction.

 The deduction for each other adult depends on:

-Where a customer/partner is 65 or over, there is a concession where a non-dependant moves in or has a change in their income, causing a change in the deduction band to apply.
+Where a customer/partner is 65 or above, there is a concession where a non-dependant moves in or has a change in their income, causing a change in the deduction band to apply.

 In these cases the change of circumstances applies from the date 26 weeks after the actual change.